Eric-Lingren/oanda_server_scripts/readmes/readme_server_builder.md

 This portion of the repo does require some manual process and is not fully automated, but it will get you from 0 to functional server.

- 2 is for creating users for your Digital Ocean Server
- 3 is for configuring your Digital Ocean Server
- 4 is for creating and configuring the robots

 ### Step 1 : Create Your Digital Ocean Server

 1.1 - Login to (or create) your Digital Ocean Account